Smoked Corn On The Cob

 What To Serve With Smoked Corn On The Cob

-Variation + Substitutions
+Variations + Substitutions

-You can’t go wrong with simple smoked corn on the cob, but my goodness, can you ever get creative!
+You can’t go wrong with simple Traeger smoked corn on the cob, but my goodness, can you ever get creative!
 Here are some ideas and variations to try:

 ๐ Printable Recipe